Amjad Ibrahim

-Amjad Ibrahim Didi (born 11 September 1967), commonly known as Amjad Ibrahim is a Maldivian film director and screenwriter.
+Amjad Ibrahim Didi (born 11 September 1967), commonly known as Amjad Ibrahim, is a Maldivian film director and screenwriter.

 Early life

 After completing eleven years of service in Maldives National Defence Force, Ibrahim decided to pursue a career in film direction due to his "fondness" towards film-making process.
 His first work as a director was Naifaru Dhohokko's video single "Maslahathu Neiy An'binney", followed by directing six songs for the television program, Maazeege Handhaan.
 His first television drama, Maaburuge Usoolu was released in 1995 produced by the Maldives National Defence Force.

 Career

 Amjad Ibrahim wrote and released his debut-direction, a drama film Huras in 1996, which features Hassan Afeef, Mariyam Rasheedha, Vazuna Ahmed, Koyya Hassan Manik and Arifa Ibrahim in pivotal roles.
 The film which focuses on an immoral relationship between a teacher and a student was developed solely with the intention of winning Gaumee Film Awards though it failed to garner any award at 2nd Gaumee Film Awards ceremony.
 The following year, he released the commercially successful romantic drama film Loabeega Aniyaa (1997) which appears Mariyam Nisha, an established actress her career for an underprivileged talented vocalist (Hussain Sobah).
 The film launched Jamsheedha Ahmed as an actress and Ibrahim considers it as one of his "biggest accomplishments" he has achieved in the industry.
 The next year, Ibrahim made his screen debut in Hamid Ali's drama film Mila Handhuvaru (1998), starred as the grandfather of Mariyam (Mariyam Nisha), a pampered child of a family trapped in a lie.

 Ibrahim next launched actor Yoosuf Shafeeu with his comedy drama film Qurbaani (2000) featuring Shafeeu, Mariyam Nisha and Hussain Sobah.
 The film was a financially successful project and was declared a Mega-Hit at the end of its run at cinema.
 Post Shafeeu's debut, Ibrahim roped him in several other projects he worked in.
 The same year, he released Ainbehge Loabi Firiehge Vaajib (2000) starring Yoosuf Shafeeu, Jamsheedha Ahmed, Arifa Ibrahim and Niuma Mohamed.
 The film revolves around a woman who has been mistreated by her step-mother and forced into a marriage she disapproves.

-In 2001, Ibrahim directed Aaah starring Shafeeu, Sheela Najeeb, Jamsheedha Ahmed, Mohamed Shavin and Ibrahim Giyas which revolves around two siblings involved in family business and the downfall of the younger brother's love life when he discovers his fiance is already married to an abusive husband.
+In 2001, Ibrahim directed Aaah starring Shafeeu, Sheela Najeeb, Jamsheedha Ahmed, Mohamed Shavin and Ibrahim Giyas which revolves around two siblings involved in family business and the downfall of the younger brother's love life when he discovers his fiancé is already married to an abusive husband.
 The following year, he released two films; a horror film Sandhuravirey (2002) which narrates the story of a female jinn aiming to win the heart of a human being and a drama film starring Shafeeu and Sheela Najeeb, Kahvalhah Dhaandhen (2002).
 Featuring Shafeeu and Mariyam Nisha in lead roles, the former received poor reviews from critics.